-The Chinese Art module examines material culture of China from the Neolithic period to the 21st century.
+The Arts of China module examines the material and visual cultures of China from the Neolithic period to the 21st century.
 The course covers developments in metalwork, jade, lacquer, ceramics, painting, calligraphy, sculpture, and textiles.
 Lectures on history, religion, philosophy and literature provide a contextual framework for understanding these developments.
 The course also considers the importance of patronage (imperial, elite, and popular), the impact of systems of belief (Confucianism, Buddhism, Daoism), and the role played by changes in the lives and social roles of artists.
 Technology and design approaches as well as the impact of interaction between China and the outside world are among the topics considered.

 020 7898 4451